We imagined what parenthood would be like before we became parents and how our little mini-me would look up to us.

 Hugs, hugs, and more hugs

-On some days, you don’t even have the time or energy to take a shower (I’m not the only one, right?)
+Sometimes, you don’t even have the time or energy to shower (I’m not the only one, right?)

 Hugging someone doesn’t take much effort.